California home buyers tend to have a lot of questions about the real estate closing…

 Most borrowers who use the FHA program put down less than 5% and have a mortgage term greater than 15 years.
 For this majority, the annual mortgage insurance premium comes to 0.55% of the loan amount.

 Additionally, most borrowers who use this program have to pay the annual MIP for the life of the loan.
-It cannot be canceled the way it can for private mortgage insurance, which we will talk about next.
-This is an important distinction to understand when choosing a home loan option.
+It can’t always be canceled, the way it can for private mortgage insurance, which we will talk about next.

 Conventional PMI in California

 As mentioned, a California conventional mortgage loan is a “regular” home loan that does not receive any kind of government backing.
-The term “conventional” is used to distinguish this type of financing from government-backed mortgage programs, such as FHA, VA and USDA.

 Unlike an FHA loan, which requires mortgage insurance for nearly all borrowers, conventional home loans only require it in certain situations.
 PMI is usually required when a borrower makes a smaller down payment that results in a loan-to-value (LTV) ratio above 80%.